lfloris/openshift-dev-training/Labs/Lab11-ResourceLimits/resource-limits-ex-1.md

 104s        Warning   FailedCreate        replicaset/lab11-deploy-dqgpn-f4894b6b8   Error creating: pods "lab11-deploy-dqgpn-f4894b6b8-qzm26" is forbidden: exceeded quota: compute-resources, requested: limits.cpu=500m,pods=1, used: limits.cpu=2,pods=4, limited: limits.cpu=2,pods=4
 ```

 So now we know why we don't have 6 pods - we have exceeded the quota.
 This same process can apply to a range of different resource types.
-More information andd examples can be found [here](https://docs.openshift.com/container-platform/4.4/applications/quotas/quotas-setting-per-project.html)
+More information and examples can be found [here](https://docs.openshift.com/container-platform/4.4/applications/quotas/quotas-setting-per-project.html)

 When ready, remove the resources created and the project.